Protected areas as an asset class

 The Aichi Biodiversity Targets under the Convention on Biological Diversity aim for at least 17% of terrestrial and inland water, and 10% of coastal and marine areas to be designated as protected areas by 2020.

 However, there are current and emerging risks that could undermine the numerous benefits provided by protected areas.
 Some of these threats including climate change, illegal wildlife trade, land encroachment, extractive industries and infrastructure development, are already placing significant strain on protected areas.
 Other risks include changes in land designation or regulations, jurisdictional tensions between Ministries (such as mining and forestry) and conflict.

 Protected areas need to be managed in a way that boosts their resilience to stresses and secures a return on the considerable investment placed in them.

-A project led by the University of Oxford, with the support of the Luc Hoffmann Institute and WWF UK developed a framework to understand protected areas as an asset class to help guide investment and management.
+A project led by the University of Oxford, with the support of the Luc Hoffmann Institute and WWF UK developed a framework to understand protected areas as an ‘asset class’ to help guide investment and management.

-The asset framework represents a practical tool for identifying the diverse forms of value that protected areas generate for people and economies (many of which cannot be monetised), where value resides and the relationship to investment in a range of asset types.
+The asset framework represents a practical tool for identifying the diverse forms of value that protected areas generate for people and economies (many of which cannot be monetised), where value lies and the relationship to investment in a range of asset types.
 The framework identifies value that is being captured and potential value that has yet to realised, thereby creating a case for new investment in protected areas.

-© Jürgen Freund / WWF-Canon
+Main image: © Jürgen Freund / WWF-Canon